auth0/node-auth0/README.md

 For more information about [auth0](https://auth0.com) check our [documentation page](https://auth0.com/docs).

+## Node version support

+This SDK is tested on the latest Node versions 8, 10, 12 and 14.

 ## Authentication API Client

 This client must be used to access Auth0's [Authentication API](https://auth0.com/docs/api/authentication).